sabbiracoustic1006/sabbiracoustic1006.github.prev/index.md

 #### Forensic Image Generation and Plotting Using CNC Plotter

-In my fourth year, in Control Systems I Laboratory, I did a group project for generating images of crime suspects from facial attributes and plotting using CNC plotter.
+In my fourth year, in Control Systems I Laboratory, I did a group project for generating images of crime suspects from facial attributes and plotting using a CNC plotter.
 The idea was to do the job of a sketch artist in a forensic department.
-We used generative model to generate image from facial attributes and after processing the image the image was to be plotted in a 2D paper using CNC plotter.
-We designed and trained the generative model using [Celeb-A dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and built the CNC Plotter ourself with a limited budget.
+We used a generative model to generate images from facial attributes and after processing the image, the image was to be plotted in a 2D paper using a CNC plotter.
+We designed and trained the generative model using [Celeb-A dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and built the CNC Plotter ourselves with a limited budget.

 Celeb-A dataset has over 200k+ dataset of celebrities with their facial attributes.
-There were a total of fourty facial attributes.
+There were a total of forty facial attributes.
 We converted these facial attributes into a 40-dimensional binary vector.
 We designed an encoder to transform this encoded vector into a latent representation.
 We also designed a ResNet based Generator Network to transform this latent representation into an image.
-The generative model was trained using Celeb-A dataset.
-Our network was trained using a MSE-Loss coupled with Adversarial-Loss.
-Some sample output of validation set is given below.
+The generative model was trained using the Celeb-A dataset.
+Our network was trained using an MSE-Loss coupled with Adversarial-Loss.
+Some sample output of the validation set is given below.

 ![Image1](images/sample-2.png) ![Image2](images/sample-3.png)

-The top row is the reference images and the bottom row is the generated images with the facial attributes of refernce images given as input.
-The generated images are not the sharpest and clearest images in quality, but was sufficient to impress our teacher and peers.
+The top row is the reference images and the bottom row is the generated images with the facial attributes of reference images given as input.
+The generated images are not the sharpest and clearest images in quality but were sufficient to impress our teacher and peers.
 These are the generated images for the validation set images, and you must be wondering what is the performance with random facial attributes given as input.
 The code for this project can be found in this [link](https://github.com/sabbiracoustic1006/forensic-image-generation).
-Lets run the code with a random but carefully chosen input facial attributes.
+Let's run the code with random but carefully chosen input facial attributes.

 ```markdown